unboundsecurity/unbound-sample-code/general/auth_with_client_certificate/README.md

 - Default user's password must be empty (i.e., not set).
 - Client certificate PFX file
 - An existing key in UKC (to be used for encryption).
-- (Optional) Validating the server certificate requires that UKC Server CA *pem* file, and that it is installed in the Trusted ROOT CA directory of current user certificates.
+- (Optional) Validating the server certificate requires the UKC Server CA *pem* file, and that it is installed in the Trusted ROOT CA directory of current user certificates.

 ## Usage